wp-plugins/ad-inserter/readme.txt

 Display ad only for posts published after N days.

-Do not display ads to users from certain domains e.g technorati.com, facebook.com
+Do not display ads to users from certain referrers (domains) e.g technorati.com, facebook.com,... (black list) or display ads only for certain referrers (white list). **Leave referrers list empty and set to Black list to show ads for all referrers.**

 Do not display ads in certain caregories e.g sport, news, science,... (black list) or display ads only in certain categories (white list). **Leave category list empty and set to Black list to show ads in all categories.**